Maritime Computer Vision Workshop @ CVPR 2026

 1. Download the dataset from the dataset page .

-2. Train your model on the provided dataset.
-Find starter code here (coming soon).
+2. Train your model on the provided dataset (or use the 120-epoch checkpoint).
+Find starter code here .

 Overview